School of Environmental Planning (BPl)

 The major in Natural Resources Planning is designed to provide students with an understanding of the complexities of including the natural and cultural environment in planning decision-making.
 The major is intended to address both project-level and large-scale environmental planning issues that occur in developments that have an impact on the natural environment.

 Students enrolled in the Natural Resources Planning major must successfully complete 120 credit hours.
-Students interested in working with biological and environmental aspects of natural resource planning should take BIOL 103-3 and BIOL 123-1, and BIOL 104-3 and BIOL 124-1 as elective courses, and BIOL 201 as the ecology elective to satisfy prerequisites for many of the other biological and environmental courses.
+Students interested in working with biological and environmental aspects of natural resource planning should take BIOL 103/BIOL 123 and BIOL 104/124 as elective courses and BIOL 201 as the ecology elective to satisfy prerequisites for many of the other biological and environmental courses.
 Those students interested in the environmental sciences should take first- and second-year Chemistry courses as part of the general electives.
 Students interested in integrated natural resource planning should take BIOL 104/124 and a mix of courses in areas of Political Science, First Nations (FNST or ENPL), Environment Sciences (ENSC), Geography and Outdoor Recreation and Tourism Management, and International Studies and Economics.

 72 credit hours